BIO

 I just want to be an example.
 Many have come before me, and hopefully, those that come after will be inspired by the example that I have set.

-Dr. William T. Hoston is an award-winning scholar and author who hails from New Orleans, Louisiana.
-He is professor of political science, director of the Mellon Center for Faculty Excellence, and also serves as an interim associate dean in the
+Dr. William T. Hoston Sr. is an award-winning scholar and author who hails from New Orleans, Louisiana.
+He is a tenured full professor of political science at Prairie View A&M University (PVAMU).

 In 2013, he released the documentary, "Black Dot in a White World: Critical Discourse Among Black Males in the Obama Era."